rmannibucau/tomcat-bus/README.md

 # Installation

-Just add tomcat-bus.jar in your tomcat `common.loader` and add in your server.xml the listener `com.github.rmannibucau.tomcat.bus.listener.TomcatBusListener`:
+Just add tomcat-bus-core.jar in your tomcat `common.loader` and add in your server.xml the listener `com.github.rmannibucau.tomcat.bus.listener.TomcatBusListener`:

 ```xml